- Benefits of a Weighted Vest for a Child with Autism

 - In one study focusing on children with attention disorders, “on-task behavior increased by 18% to 25% in all 4 students.”

 - A study of autistic preschoolers found “that for these 5 children with PDD, the use of a weighted vest resulted in an increase in attention to task.”

 - A study of children with ADHD found that children wearing weighted vests at school displayed significant improvements in attention-to-task, in-seat behavior; and they completed academic tasks more quickly.

 Please note: weighted vests do not work for everyone, and they do not work with all children with special needs.
-A (study) of 10 general-education second grade students “indicated that the weighted vests were not effective in increasing time on task.”
-Also, it’s important to keep in mind that they are often used with other strategies.
+It's also, it’s important to keep in mind that they are often used with other strategies.